🐸 Guess where frog’s legs come from? No seriously, go on – guess?

-When we joined a cooking class in Ubud, Bali we learned a recipe for a more unique type of beef satay, which are folded, cooked and served on and around lemongrass sticks.
+We joined a cooking class in Ubud, Bali where we learned a recipe for a more unique type of chicken satay, cooked and served on and around lemongrass sticks.
 We loved the unique kick this gave to the chicken and highly recommend trying it!

 4. A ROYAL RIJSTTAFEL MEAL: influenced by the Dutch

 The Royal Rijsttafel is a Balinese tradition dating back to the Dutch colonial era of the 19th century.
 It literally translates as rice on table.
 To this day, a rijsttafel is hugely popular in the Netherlands particularly in Indonesian restaurants in big cities like Amsterdam, Rotterdam and the Hague.